jacobbogle/icould-server/README.md

 ## Features

 - **List and Download**: View audio files in the iCloud directory and download them.
-- **Sync Local to iCloud**: Visit `http://127.0.0.1:5000/sync/<local_directory_path>` to upload all audio files from a local directory to the iCloud folder.
-Replaces existing files with the same name.
+- **Sync Local to iCloud**: Visit `http://127.0.0.1:5000/sync/<local_directory_path>` to sync all audio files from a local directory to the iCloud folder.
+Uploads new/changed files and deletes iCloud files not present locally.

 ## Supported Formats